Tracey Emin: Public recognition

 Two years later, in 1999, Emin was shortlisted for the Turner Prize herself and exhibited My Bed at the Tate Gallery.

-There was considerable media attention regarding the apparently trivial and possibly unhygienic elements of the installation, such as yellow stains on the bedsheets, condoms, empty cigarette packets, and a pair of knickers with menstrual stains.
+There was considerable media attention regarding the apparently trivial and possibly unhygienic elements of the installation, such as yellow stains on the bedsheets, condoms, empty cigarette packets and a pair of knickers with menstrual stains.
 The bed was presented as it had been when she had stayed in it for several days, feeling suicidal because of relationship difficulties.

 Two performance artists, Yuan Chai and Jian Jun Xi, jumped onto the bed with bare torsos to "improve" the work, which they thought had not gone far enough.

-In July 1999, at the height of Emin's Turner Prize fame, she created a number of monoprints drawings inspired by the public and private life of Princess Diana for a themed exhibition called Temple of Diana held at The Blue Gallery, London.
-Works such as They Wanted You To Be Destroyed (1999) related to Princess Diana's bulimia, while other monoprints included affectionate texts such as Love Was on Your Side and a description of Princess Diana's dress with puffy sleeves.
+In July 1999, at the height of Emin's Turner Prize fame, she created a number of monoprints drawings inspired by the public and private life of Diana, Princess of Wales for a themed exhibition called Temple of Diana held at The Blue Gallery, London.
+Works such as They Wanted You To Be Destroyed (1999) related to Diana's bulimia, while other monoprints included affectionate texts such as Love Was on Your Side and a description of Diana's dress with puffy sleeves.
 Other drawings highlighted The things you did to help other people written next to a drawing by Emin of Diana, Princess of Wales in protective clothing walking through a minefield in Angola.
-Another work was a delicate sketch of a rose drawn next to the phrase "It makes perfect sence to know they killed you" (with Emin's trademark spelling mistakes) referring to the conspiracy theories surrounding Princess Diana's death.
+Another work was a delicate sketch of a rose drawn next to the phrase "It makes perfect sence (sic) to know they killed you" referring to the conspiracy theories surrounding Diana's death.
 Emin herself described the drawings, saying they "could be considered quite scrappy, fresh, kind of naïve looking drawings" and "It's pretty difficult for me to do drawings not about me and about someone else.
-But I have did have a lot of ideas.
+But I did have a lot of ideas.
 They're quite sentimental I think and there's nothing cynical about it whatsoever."